armilleiwilliam/volopa_front/README.md

 I suggest to start installing the back end as you need the url endpoint to start the front end

-## Laravel back end installation:
+## Laravel back end installation (Laravel 9, Php 8):
-(You find these same instructions on the back end app as well)
+(You find these same instructions on the back end app as well, if you run the app on a php 7 version remove the return double type hints on ExchangeRate Model)
 ##### git clone git@github.com:armilleiwilliam/volopa_backend.git
 ##### set the connection to your local database on env. file
 ##### composer install